SubjectsSubjects(version: 978)

 Please select your favourite time-slot and teaching assistant and sign up for a particular class in the Student Information System when signing up of the course.
 Please note there are limits of available seats set for each group of exercise class.

-Strong warning!
-Please consider registration to this subject only after consulting with the lecturer.
-In previous years many international students did not have good enough prior knowledge of mathematics to follow and pass this course.
+Please consider registration to this subject.
+From the experience in previous years many international students did not have good enough prior knowledge of mathematics to follow and pass this course.
 Registration without intention of passing the subject is not allowed.
-Students will not be given any certificate of participation only!
-After the deadline for HW1, cancellation of the registration to the course is not allowed.

 Course completion requirements -